-8. Axtel SIP Trunking Service Configuration
+8. MTS Allstream SIP Trunking Configuration

-Axtel is responsible for the configuration of the Axtel SIP Trunking service in its network.
-The customer will need to provide the IP address and port used to reach the Avaya SBCE at the enterprise.
-Axtel will provide the customer the necessary information to configure the SIP trunk connection from the enterprise site to the network, including:
+MTS Allstream is responsible for the configuration of the MTS Allstream SIP Trunking service.
+The customer will need to provide the IP address used to reach the Avaya SBCE at the enterprise.
+MTS Allstream will provide the customer the necessary information to configure the SIP trunk connection from the enterprise site to the network, including:

-- IP address of the Axtel SIP Proxy server.

-- SIP Trunk registration credentials (user name, password) and SIP domain.

-- DID numbers.

-- Supported codecs and order of preference.

-- Any IP addresses and port numbers used for signaling or media that will need access to the enterprise network through any security devices.
+- IP address of the MTS Allstream SIP Proxy server. - Supported codecs and order of preference. - DID numbers. - All IP addresses and port numbers used for signaling or media that will need access to the enterprise network through any security devices.